ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

    item <gp3>
 ~~~~~~~~~~~

-### Fetch Group Configurations By Filters ### {#collection-resource-fetch}
+### Fetch Group Configurations by Filters ### {#collection-resource-fetch}

-The Administrator can send a FETCH request to the group-collection resource, in order to retrieve the list of the existing OSCORE groups at the Group Manager that fully match a set of specified filter criteria.
+The Administrator can send a FETCH request to the group-collection resource, in order to retrieve the list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This is returned as a list of links to the corresponding group-configuration resources.

-The set of filter criteria is specified in the request payload as a CBOR map, where possible entry labels are all the ones used for configuration properties (see {{config-repr-config-properties}}), as well as "group_name" and "active" for the corresponding status property (see {{config-repr-status-properties}}).
+When custom CBOR is used, the set of filter criteria is specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.
 Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).
 A valid request MUST NOT include the same entry multiple times.

+When CoRAL is used, the filter criteria are specified in the request payload with top-level elements, each of which corresponds to an entry specified in {{config-repr}}, with the exception of the 'app_names' status parameter.
+If names of application groups are used as filter criteria, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.
+With the exception of the 'app_group' element, a valid request MUST NOT include the same element multiple times.
+Element values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).

 Example in custom CBOR and Link Format: